 The obstruction caused a sensation among collectors of U.S. currency when it was discovered by an Ohio college student in the summer of 2004.
 The student received it as part of an ATM withdrawal and shortly thereafter posted it on eBay where it sold for $10,000.
 News of the note had barely hit the collecting community when Heritage then offered the note at auction in 2006 and it sold for $25,300.

-This isn’t the first U.S. bill to have an obstruction stuck on it during the printing process.
+But this isn’t the first U.S. bill to have an obstruction stuck on it during the printing process.
 Other objects include a Band-Aid, paper fragments, tape, and wood shavings.

 “There’s no telling if the sticker was affixed to test printing standards or just a prank by a worker,” Johnston said.